 The Alabama Center for Traditional Culture presents the 30th Annual Capital City Shape Note Singing Thursday, July 21.
 Swing by and hum a few bars or just sit back and enjoy the traditional musical stylings of the Shape Note Singers!
 The event is open to the public during Old Alabama Town hours, 9 am to 4 pm.

 Shape Note Singing Thursday, July 21st: 9 am to 4 pm Free to the public Loeb Reception Center, 301 Columbus Street

 Vicarious Vacation Series

 Defend yourself against the dreaded doldrums of DOG DAYS!
 Spend every Saturday of August traveling the world in the cool confines of the auditorium in Old Alabama Town.
 For the fifth year, Landmarks Foundation offers exciting seated trips led by seasoned travelers who will take us on four free VICARIOUS VACATIONS!

-August 6th - Uganda, John Schneider August 13th - Amsterdam to Spain, Steve Brickley & Jim Hodgson August 20th -France & the Caverns of Chaurat, Frances Durr August 27th - Trekking through Wyoming’s Wilds, McDowell Crook
+August 6th - Uganda, John Schneider August 13th - Amsterdam to Spain, Steve Brickley & Jim Hodgson August 20th -France & the Lascaux Cave, Frances Durr August 27th - Trekking through Wyoming’s Wilds, McDowell Crook

 Vicarious Vacation Series Saturdays in August: 11 am Loeb Reception Center, 301 Columbus St. Free to the public